aarushi-goel/blog/_posts/2020-4-4-Launching-with-a-Launcher.md

 date: 2020-4-4
 ---

-# Launching with a Launcher

-For my new Android proect, I have decided to build a mini launcher.
+For my new Android project, I have decided to build a mini launcher.

 With the recent developments of working at home, I found myself constantly going back to my phone for more news feeds, more notifications and a lot more activity on the phone than I had been doing.